ElyGallego/tail.select/README.md

 --------

 - **It's Beautiful**.
 12 unique themes with many colour schemes.
-    - Perfectly fits Bluma, Bootstrap (2, 3, 4), Foundation, Materialize, ...
+    - Perfectly fits Bluma, Bootstrap (2, 3, 4), Foundation and Materialize,
-    - Adapts the design of Chosen, Selectize, Select2, ...
+    - Adapts the design of Chosen, Selectize and Select2,
+    - Comes up with the unqiue Select, Harx and Smep themes.
 - **It's Extensive**.
 You don't need any other solution.
     - Asynchronous and Searchable, capable for thousands of options.
     - Supports all native behaviours plus de-selectability and more.
     - Allows to be used as input / tag field as well (ex. for eMail forms).
 - **It's Lightweight**.
 Just 20,4 KB minified (6,5 KB gzipped).
-    - Delivered as UMD package or ES6 Module.
+    - Delivered as UMD package, ES6 Module and ESNext build.
-    - **NEW** Also available as WebComponent, Svelte and Vue.js module.
+    - **NEW** Also available as WebComponent, Svelte and Vue.js plugins.
 - **It's Extendable**.
-A feature-rich API to create all kind of plugins.
+A feature-rich API to create all kind of plugins easily.
 - **It's Configurable**.
 Many settings, hooks, filters and community translations.
 - **It's Vanilla**.
 No dependencies, just include, initialize and use.
 - **It's Free/To/Use**.
 Published under the MIT license <3